John’s story: ‘Awesome’ vision after LASIK

 Dr. Larry Meyer sees patients at BayCare Clinic Eye Specialists in Green Bay and Marinette.
 Call 877-462-9465 in Green Bay or 877-229-2273 in Marinette or request an appointment online.

-Larry Meyer, MD, is a Board Certified ophthalmologist who is fellowship trained in corneal and refractive surgery.
+Larry Meyer, MD, is an ophthalmologist at BayCare Clinic Eye Specialists who is fellowship trained in corneal and refractive surgery.
+He is board certified by the American Board of Ophthalmology.
 His subspecialties include corneal/external disease, cataracts and refractive surgery (including LASIK).
 Dr. Meyer’s personal touch and strong communication skills endear him to patients and his high level of training and experience has earned the trust of the region's physicians.
-Learn more here.